pactus-project/PIPs/PIPs/pip-39.md

 ## Security Considerations

-TThe payload will only execute if all recipient addresses are valid and the total sum of the amounts does not exceed the sender’s available balance.
+The payload will only execute if all recipient addresses are valid and the total sum of the amounts does not exceed the sender’s available balance.
 The number of recipients is capped at 8 to prevent excessively large transactions that could strain network resources.